By Paul Taylor

 Of course, to avoid any potential risk to your health, you can always look for a shampoo with the word "organic" in

-wholly, free from that list of chemicals above.
+even completely) free from that list of chemicals above.

 The amount of caffeine you’ll be exposed to from a single hair wash